ietf-wg-ccwg/draft-ietf-ccwg-bbr/draft-ietf-ccwg-bbr.md

 ## Transport Connection State {#transport-connection-state}

-C.delivered: The total amount of data (tracked in octets or in packets) delivered so far over the lifetime of the transport connection C.
+delivered: The total amount of data (tracked in octets or in packets) delivered so far over the lifetime of the transport connection.

 SMSS: The Sender Maximum Segment Size.